ACCESS-NRI/access-py-telemetry/README.md

 ```
 If you have not registered any extra fields, the `interesting_data` field will not be present.

-Configuration of extra fields, etc, should be performed as import time side effects of you code in order to ensure telemetry data is sent correctly & consistently.
+Configuration of extra fields, etc, should be performed as import time side effects of you code in order to ensure telemetry data are sent correctly & consistently.

 #### Implementation details